 Rejoice!
 Not only is Tupac alive, he’s also Dave Chappelle!
 I knew Dave was a master of disguise when Prince put Dave on his new album cover, but to discover that he was also Tupac all this time is a whole other level of cultural manipulation that I was not prepared to discover.

 As Ed says: “the ear does not lie.”
 Any loyal WellAware1 reader knows, ear biometrics is a safe way to confirm a person’s identity and we have the proof here.
 Dave and Pac’s ears are the exactly the same, “right down to the piercing.”

-If you have any appreciation for Steve Carell’s wide range of characters, like a lovably dumb paper company manager or a lovably dumb television news anchor, you already know that he’s one hell of an actor.
+If you have any appreciation for Steve Carell’s wide range of characters, like a lovably dumb paper company manager or a lovably dumb television news personality, you already know that he’s one hell of an actor.
 But did you know he is

 Alice Cooper and Boy George?
 Fascinating.

 Yes.
 In case you weren’t aware, everyone’s favorite antiapartheid revolutionary is also celebrated actor and narrator Morgan Freeman’s father.
 Um, this is actually getting kind of racist.

 I recently tried getting in touch with Ed to give him a chance to talk about the specifics of his theory.
 I also wanted to know more about disguise techniques, and how Steve Carell can be both Alice Cooper and Boy George.
 The response, shown below, was not exactly what I had expected.
 (He also discussed my apparently nefarious interview request in one of his many, long video blogs.)

 According to a notice on WellAware1’s homepage, Ed recently had to delete his Facebook profile “due to the number of death threats” he was receiving.
 That might explain his reluctance to speak with me—or maybe he was afraid to talk with me because that would expose him as an actor himself.
 This thing has LAYERS, people.